mdn/browser-compat-data/schemas/browsers-schema.md

 - A mandatory `status` property indicating where in the lifetime cycle this release is in.
 It's an enum accepting these values:

   - `retired`: This release is no longer supported (EOL).
-For NodeJS, every minor/patch release aside from the latest within the major release is considered "retired".
+For NodeJS and Deno, every minor/patch release aside from the latest within the major release is considered "retired".
   - `current`: This release is the official latest release.
   - `exclusive`: This is an exclusive release (for example on a flagship device), not generally available.
   - `beta`: This release will the next official release.